jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 The bulk of the configuration values still reside within a Singleton instance as a Map of Strings to Integers.
 The `getInt(String name)` method returns the Integer that's associated with the String.
 This is an extremely simplistic example of the __ConfigurationManager__ from my project 20 years ago.
 Notice that there's no means to update any configuration value in `ConfigurationRepoSingleton`.
 The String to Integer mappings are created from XML files when the Singleton is initialized, which is not shown in the diagram.

 `ConfigurationCache` is the wrapper that provides the additional ability to modify configuration values, but only for the client.
 It won't affect configuration values for other clients.
 It sets a String to Integer mapping within itself using `setInt(String name, int value)`.
-Unlike the `ConfigurationRepoSingleton`, which is shared by all, each client would have its own `ConfigurationCache`, so each updated name/value mapping would be local to that client and it would not affect other clients.
+Unlike the `ConfigurationRepoSingleton`, which is shared by all, each client would have its own `ConfigurationCache` instance, so each updated name/value mapping would be local to that client and it would not affect other clients.

-`ConfigurationCache's` `getInt(String name)` is where the primary method that allows the wrapper to work.
+`ConfigurationCache's` `getInt(String name)` is the primary method that allows the wrapper to work.
 When executed, if the `name` is found in its mapping, then the local cached value is returned; otherwise, it returns the value that resides in the Singleton.

 `ConfigurationManagerFactory` ensures that a `ConfigurationManager` object is acquired without the client having to know about `ConfigurationCache` or `ConfigurationRepoSingleton` specifically.